V01dNullified/ngon-hacks/README.md

 # ngon-hacks
 cheats for ngon

-CREDITS TO HEXXO CLIENTto use highlight the text in the .js files and add them to the bookmark bar.
+CREDITS TO HEXXO CLIENT

+to use highlight the text in the .js files and add them to the bookmark bar.

 (if you dont have bookmarks enabled type "javascript:" in the url bar then paste to execute the hacks)